- Steam games are prone to graphics-related issues, mainly caused by DLLs and drivers.

 When encountering the entry point createdxgifactory2 error, rest assured that scanning your system is the easiest thing to do.

-In order to do so, try using Restoro, an awesome app that automatically scans your system for any problems, including hardware, software, security, and stability issues.
+Try using Restoro, an excellent app that automatically scans your system for hardware, software, security, and stability issues.

-In addition, the program will show you a complete list consisting of the problem, and it will also repair everything for you with the simple and easy click of a mouse.
+In addition, the program will show you a complete list of the problem and repair everything for you with the simple and easy click of a mouse.

 2. Rename the dxgi.dll file

-- First, press the Windows key + E keys at the same time to open File Explorer.
+- Press the Windows + E keys to open File Explorer.

-- Right-click the dxgi.dll file in the game’s folder and select Rename.
+- Right-click the dxgi.dll file and select Rename.

-- Enter d3d11.dll as the new file title, and press the Return key.
+- Enter d3d11.dll as the new file title, and press the Enter key.

 Renaming the dxgi.dll file for the game the issue arises is a widely confirmed fix for the procedure entry point error.

 3. Copy the dxgi.dll file from the System32 folder